code-in-time/react-context-with-tests/README.md

 # Notes

-- This is a simple example of writing a very simple react app counter with tests.
+- This is a simple example of writing a very simple react app using context with tests.

 ```
 - npm install